 Jul 16, 2018

-What does a CCTV system contain?
+What does a CCTV System Contain?

 Let’s start with the basics.
-There are three main elements to a CCTV system: the camera(s), the recording device and the monitor.
+There are three main elements to a CCTV system: the camera(s), the recording device, and the monitor.

-Same thing when it comes to recording your surveillance footage.
+The same thing is true when it comes to recording your surveillance footage.
 You could rely only on the footage saved to the SD card inside the camera, but you’ll have to retrieve the SD card from the camera to watch it.
 Alternatively, you can connect your camera to a recording device such as a digital video recorder (DVR) or network video recorder (NVR).
 Monitors are the screens on which you can see the recorded images or videos.

 Want remote viewing but don’t have internet?
-It’s still possible if you choose a security product that has a cellular data plan that goes with the product.
+It’s still possible if you choose a security product that has a cellular data plan that can be integrated with the product.
 You need to make sure your security camera has a sim card for a mobile CCTV system to work.